Skip to content

 • Call everyone, everywhere immediately.
 Call until someone does something immediately or your phone runs out of battery even if calling people is the worst for you.

 • Do not trust in “fill this form and we’ll get back to you”.
 This is a lie.
-It either consciously says “we won’t do anything” or there aren’t enough people to actually do something or once someone looks at it it’ll be too late.
+It either consciously says “we won’t do anything ever” or there aren’t enough people to actually do something or once someone looks at it it’ll be too late.

 • Let the feeling of shock and being desperate fuel your phone odysee.